And your Lord is going to give you, and you will be satisfied.

 I want to share a story with you about a Pakistani family from Bradford.
-Henna at the age of 15 lived with her mother and siblings.
+Henna aged 15 lived with her mother and siblings.
 Her mother and father separated due to domestic violence.
 Her mother suffered years of abuse at the hands of her drug-addicted father.
 Because of her mother’s severe depression, Henna had to take care of her siblings and eventually, social services got involved and placed Henna and her siblings in foster care.
 However, all of them got separated.
-Henna was placed in a mixed foster home with teenage males who were non-mahrams.
-She started smoking and drinking and spending time with bad company.
+Henna was placed in a mixed foster home with teenage males where she started smoking, drinking and spending time with bad company.
 Her brother and sisters also ended up in non-Muslim foster houses.
 Who was there to look out for Henna?

-We are answerable as a community for neglection the protection of vulnerable children like Henna – who will protect their faith and identity?
+We are answerable as a community for neglecting vulnerable children like Henna.
+Who will protect their faith and identity?

 Sadly today, children are losing their faith once they are taken into care.
 Children feel uncomfortable practising their religion in non-Muslim houses and often lose their faith identity and follow examples contrary to Islamic practise.
 If we don’t give them a home, then who will?
 We must also support non-Muslim carers to better understand Islam.

 - There are approximately 80,000 children in care in the UK, of which an estimated 5% – 4,000 Muslim live in care, many are living with Non-Muslim carers